-Regardless of immunity, these are some of the healthiest foods to include in your diet thanks to the abundance of nutrients and vitamins they offer and the fiber that helps clear your digestive tract.
+Regardless of immunity, these are some of the healthiest foods to include in your diet thanks to the abundance of nutrients and vitamins they offer and the fibres that help clear your digestive tract.

-Ginger has long been used to treat colds, chest congestion, headaches, nausea, stomachaches, diarrhea, vomiting, and more.
-Take a preventative approach to your health this winter by making ginger a staple in your diet, to help ward off illness this year.
+Take a preventative approach to your health this winter by making ginger a staple addition to your diet.

 5. Root Vegetables